MrYsLab/telemetrix/docs/telemetrix4esp8266.md

 # Telemetrix4Esp8266
 The TelemetrixEsp8266 Arduino sketch acts as a TCP/IP server.
-The following steps explain how to install the sketch and connect your Telemetrix Python application to an ESP-8266 device.
+The following steps explain installing the sketch and connecting your Telemetrix Python application to an ESP-8266 device.

 ## Installation And Usage Instructions
 <p>1.
-Make sure that you have installed board support for the ESP-8266 into the
+Ensure that you have installed board support for the ESP-8266 into the
 Arduino IDE.
 Instructions
 are available at this [link.](https://github.com/esp8266/Arduino#installing-with-boards-manager)